15-year-old boy frees younger brother from fallen tree at Indiana recreation area

 About his brother’s rescue, Robert said, “I was so, like, thankful because if he didn’t do it, I’d be crushed and stuff.”

 The 8-year-old boy was taken to Riley Hospital for Children with a broken arm.
-Denise says rain and wind beat the campsite Saturday night, but they never imagined the worst.
+Denise says rain and wind beat the campsite Saturday night, but the family never imagined the worst.
 “That storm was huge.
 The wind was hard.
 Most of the tents had flooded, but I didn’t expect it to fall the next day,” Denise said.

 “The Putnamville Fire Department was amazing,” Denise said.
 “They kept him contained the whole way there.”